Burkitt Lymphoma

 English

-Mitchell Cairo is a Pediatrics provider in Hawthorne, New York.
+Mitchell Cairo is a Pediatrics provider practicing medicine in Hawthorne, New York.
 Dr. Cairo is rated as an Elite provider by MediFind in the treatment of Burkitt Lymphoma.
-His top areas of expertise are Burkitt Lymphoma, B-Cell Lymphoma, Primary Mediastinal B-Cell Lymphoma (PMBCL), Non-Hodgkin Lymphoma, and Bone Marrow Transplant.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Burkitt Lymphoma, Primary Mediastinal B-Cell Lymphoma (PMBCL), B-Cell Lymphoma, Non-Hodgkin Lymphoma, and Bone Marrow Transplant.

 What is the outlook (prognosis) for Burkitt Lymphoma?